 Having good gym software with digital cards is a great option to choose from.
 Your customers can reach each other’s information by scanning QR codes integrated into their digital cards.
 They can also check in to their workout through scanners, which allows you to collect data about your customers as well.

 Raklet is an all-in-one gym management software to fulfill all of your needs.
 Raklet’s extensive features and its capability to integrate with more than 2000 applications will help you get there easily!

 We offer you the ability to communicate with your customers and trainers through emails, SMS messaging, and discussion forums.
 Also, you can schedule both online and physical workouts.
 You can use our Zoom or Google Meets integrations through Zapier to have your online classes with your customers.

-As the gym owner, collecting membership fees and payments is the easiest through Raklet.
+As a gym owner, collecting membership fees and payments is the easiest through Raklet.
 You can also separate memberships into tiers to your liking.
 Sign contracts, give your members digital cards through Raklet to automate check-ins, and give them a way to swap information through a single QR code integrated into their digital cards.

 Do you want a customized mobile app for you through Raklet?
 We can do it too, just give us a few weeks to design the best mobile app to your liking, whether it’s through Google Play Store or Apple Store, we got you covered!